Exclusive: Brazil's state bank Caixa close to selling $2.4-billion Petrobras stake - sources

 The sale of the Petrobras stake will be the second divestiture led by Caixa since Chief Executive Pedro Guimaraes took the helm at the state bank last month, after the sale of a 2.4 billion reais stake in reinsurer IRB Brasil Resseguros SA.
 The IRB share offering will be priced later on Tuesday.

-These shares in IRB are owned by a government fund responsible for financing education and managed by Caixa.
+The IRB shares are owned by a government fund responsible for financing education and managed by Caixa.

 Caixa owns 3.2 percent of Petrobras common stock directly and 1 percent of non-voting capital.